What do you do on campus?

 Why is fieldwork an important experience for high school scientists?

-If you you look back to the roots of John Dewey’s philosophy of education, you always land on education as experience.
+If you look back to the roots of John Dewey’s philosophy of education, you always land on education as experience.
 We are constantly anchoring what we learn into our experience.
-In science an authentic place to anchor this connection is with the landscapes that are written in our hearts.
+In science, an authentic place to anchor this connection is with the landscapes that are written in our hearts.
 The very same landscapes that are at the core of CRMS.
 The crags we climb, the mountains we ski through, the rivers we paddle, the valleys we backpack through.
 Academic work done in the field ties us right back to these spaces, these passions, these emotions and in doing so creates a continual loop between what we aspire to learn and our deep inner selves.

 How does CRMS prepare students for higher education?

 It provides the WHY.
 Why learn?
 Why continue to learn?
 Why pursue an education?
 I think these questions become quite easy to answer after a CRMS education.